abdel-17/lucia-libsql-adapter/README.md

 # Lucia libSQL Adapter
 An unofficial libSQL adapter for [Lucia](https://lucia-auth.com/?).

+## Warning ⚠️
+This package has been deprecated.
+Please use the [official libSQL adapter](https://v2.lucia-auth.com/database-adapters/libsql), instead.

 ### Code Sample
 Here is an example of using the adapter with a Turso database in SvelteKit.